Emerald Ash Borer

 Albert Lea has about 12,000 ash trees total.
 If not treated, the borer will kill all of them, changing the look of the community.
 The tree loss could also impact property values, quality of life, and human and environmental health.

-Visit the links below for the city’s full management plan and tree professionals for assessing ash trees on private property.
+Visit the links below for the City’s full management plan and tree professionals for assessing ash trees on private property.

 Why is the emerald ash borer a threat?